adlnet/xAPI-Spec/xAPI.md

 * A system reading a Statement MUST use the Verb IRI to infer meaning.
-* The IRI contained in an id SHOULD contain a human-readable portion which SHOULD provide meaning enough to disambiguate it from other similar(in syntax) Verbs.
+* The IRI contained in an id SHOULD contain a human-readable portion which SHOULD provide meaning enough for a person reviewing the raw statement to disambiguate the Verb from other similar(in syntax) Verbs.
 * A single Verb IRI MUST NOT be used to refer to multiple meanings.

 ###### Verb Display AP Requirements